kevintruong/til/Signals,-Part-4:-Sigaction.md

 ## How do I use sigwait?

 Sigwait can be used to read one pending signal at a time. `sigwait` is used to synchronously wait for signals, rather than handle them in a callback.
 A typical use of sigwait in a multi-threaded program is shown below.
 Notice that the thread signal mask is set first (and will be inherited by new threads).
 This prevents signals from being _delivered_ so they will remain in a pending state until sigwait is called.
-Also notice the same set sig_t variable is used by sigwait - except rather than setting the set of blocked signals it is being used as the set of signals that sigwait can catch and return.
+Also notice the same set sigset_t variable is used by sigwait - except rather than setting the set of blocked signals it is being used as the set of signals that sigwait can catch and return.

 One advantage of writing a custom signal handling thread (such as the example below) rather than a callback function is that you can now use many more C library and system functions that otherwise could not be safely used in a signal handler because they are not async signal-safe.